Department of Health

 Clinical Practice Protocols

-The Non-Emergency patient transport Clinical Practice Protocols (CPPs) are for use by licensed providers of non-emergency patient transport for the triage and care of patients during transport.
+The Clinical Practice Protocols (CPPs) are for use by non-emergency patient transport licensed providers for the triage and care of patients during an episode of care.

-In 2024, the CPPs underwent a minor review and update.
-The 2024 CPPs ensure safe practice, include updated and new visual flowcharts, include minor corrections to existing guidelines to assist clinical decision making, prescribe minimum equipment standards and accurately reflect relevant current legislation and regulatory requirements.
-NEPT licence holders must utilise the 2024 CPPs as of 1 February 2025.
+The CPPs underwent a minor review and update in 2024.
+They ensure safe practice, include updated and new visual flowcharts and minor corrections to existing guidelines to assist clinical decision making, prescribe minimum equipment standards and accurately reflect relevant legislation and regulatory requirements.
+The 2024 CPPs have been in effect since 1 February 2025.

 Health.vic